telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_arcgis_featuretable_sink.md

 **[FIXME #2320](https://github.com/telefonicaid/fiware-cygnus/issues/2320)**.
 Currently Arcgis sink is case sensitive with the attributes to persist in the Feature Table although arcgis is not case sensitive.
 This behaviour requires the use of name-mappings to match the case letters of the attribute's definition in the Feature Table.

-For instance, if we have the following Feature Layer definition for the "Car" entity type:
+For instance, if we have the following feature table definition for the "Car" entity type:
 ```
 Fields: